ygrf0816/AutoGluon-regression-model-for-TOPCon/README.md

 ## Project Overview

 This is paper "Machine Learning Guided Device-Level Design for High-Efficiency Tunnel Oxide Passivating Contact Solar Cells" related code files.
-Related data, models and dependence plot can be seen in https://data.mendeley.com/drafts/s2vnyfgc4s
+Related models and dependence plot can be seen in https://data.mendeley.com/drafts/s2vnyfgc4s

 You can cite us with: